edubart/nelua-lang/docs/pages/libraries.md

 Returns a reference to the value that is mapped to a key.
 If no such element exists, returns `nilptr`.
+The reference will remain valid until next rehash (when growing).

 *Complexity*: Average case O(1).